Meenakshi Govindarajan

 Meenakshi Govindarajan is an Indian actress who has appeared in Tamil language films.
 After making her film debut in the Tamil film Kennedy Club (2019), she has been in films including Velan (2021), Veerapandiyapuram (2022), Cobra (2022) and Demonte Colony 2 (2024).

 Career

 Meenakshi completed her schooling at Seventh Day Adventist Matriculation Higher Secondary School, Madurai, before completing a visual communications degree from Women's Christian College, Chennai.
 She first appeared as an actress on Star Vijay's Saravanan Meenatchi, before partaking on the network's Villa To Village and Run Baby Run shows.

 Meenakshi made her film debut through Suseenthiran's Kennedy Club (2019), where she portrayed a kabaddi player coached by the characters portrayed by Bharathiraja and Sasikumar.
 She later appeared in the family drama Velan (2021), and described her work in the film as a "memorable experience".

-In 2022, Meenakshi was seen in Suseenthiran's action drama Veerapandiyapuram opposite Jai.
+Meenakshi was seen in Veerapandiyapuram (2022) and Sattendru Maarudhu Vaanilai (2026) opposite Jai.
+She has starring with Arulnithi in Demonte Colony 2 (2024) and Demonte Colony 3 (2026) directed by R. Ajay Gnanamuthu.